illinoistech-itm/jhajek/itmt-430/team-project-sprints/sprint-02/Readme.md

 #### Points for Project Manager Presentation

 The report will be worth 15 points and will be graded on a scale listed below.
-In addition to the critique, the Project Manager must deliver the presentation and will be graded on a 15 point scale for items delivered and 5 points (2.5 points each for the self and group critique).
+In addition to the critique, the Project Manager must deliver a live presentation and demonstration and will be graded on a 15 point scale for items delivered and 5 points (2.5 points each for the self and group critique).

 Topic | Points Range |
 ----------|------